What is Agentic AI Architecture?

 Beyond the Physical World: Digital Business Applications

-- Structured Data: Agentic AI systems can process and analyze structured data, such as customer information, financial data, and sensor readings.
+- Structured Data: Agentic AI systems are capable of analyzing structured data, such as customer records, financial data, and sensor readings, to drive insights and inform business decisions.

 Agentic AI Architecture: Applications Across Various Industries